What is reproductive coercion?

 Though the recording of reproductive coercion is relatively new and the sample size is still small, some clear trends are emerging through the early analysis of these statistics, including:

-- Around one in eight of our contacts are with women experiencing reproductive coercion;
+- Around one in seven of our contacts are with women experiencing reproductive coercion;

 - Women from culturally and linguistically diverse (CALD) and Aboriginal and Torres Strait Islander (ATSI) backgrounds are over-represented, with up to one in five CALD and ATSI contacts reporting reproductive coercion;